oneapi-src/oneAPI-samples/Templates/cmake/README.md

 The top level CMakeLists.txt includes projects in all the sub-directories.
 To build all of the examples, create a build directory and generate the project as usual.

-For example in Linux,

-    $ mkdir build
-    $ cd build
-    $ CC=icx CXX=icpx FC=ifx cmake ..
-    $ cmake --build . -j

-For example in Windows

-    $ mkdir build
-    $ cd build
-    $ CC=icx CXX=icx FC=ifx cmake -GNinja ..
-    $ cmake --build . -j

->**Note**: CMake support for GNU style OneAPI driver `icpx` on Windows is not yet available until CMake 3.25 and such support will be added in future releases of CMake.
+>**Note**: CMake support for GNU style OneAPI driver `icpx` on Windows is not yet available in CMake 3.25.
 >**Note**: For comprehensive information about oneAPI programming, see the *[Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide)*.
 (Use search or the table of contents to find relevant information quickly.)
 >**Note**: For comprehensive information about CMake with OneAPI Compilers, see the *[Intel® oneAPI DPC++/C++ Compiler Developer Guide and Reference](https://www.intel.com/content/www/us/en/docs/dpcpp-cpp-compiler/developer-guide-reference)*.
 (Use search or the table of contents to find relevant information quickly.
 OR, Navigate to Compiler Setup -> Use the Command Line -> Use the Cmake with the compiler)

 ## Set Environment Variables
 When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
 Set up your CLI environment by sourcing the `setvars` script every time you open a new terminal window.
 This practice ensures that your compiler, libraries, and tools are ready for development.

 Ensure the availability of latest CMake binaries.

 ## Build the Cmake example Sample

-> **Note**: If you have not already done so, set up your CLI
+> **Note**: When working with the command-line interface (CLI), you should configure the oneAPI toolkits using environment variables.
-> environment by sourcing  the `setvars` script in the root of your oneAPI installation.
+> Set up your CLI environment by sourcing the `setvars` script located in the root of your oneAPI installation every time you open a new terminal window.
+> This practice ensures that your compiler, libraries, and tools are ready for development.
 >
 > Linux*:
 > - For system wide installations: `. /opt/intel/oneapi/setvars.sh`